 participate includes form, promote, establish, enter, manage, dissolve, wind up, and do anything incidental to participating in a business arrangement.

-217. Treasurer to consider proposals under section 216(2)(c)
+217. Treasurer to consider proposals under s.
+216(2)(c)

 (1) Before the Minister exercises any power conferred by section 216(2)(c) he or she is to —